Chloeinthecloud/Chloeinthecloud.github.io/README.md

 # python-projects1
 1. use IFL model to analyze the quality of bloggers
 2. Batch visualization of e-commerce conversion rate
+3. Predictive Modeling
-3. Choropleth Maps - World & US
+4. Choropleth Maps - World & US